SchweizerischeBundesbahnen/scion-workbench/resources/site/getting-started/workbench-application-platform/getting-started.md

 However, if creating the contact, an error shows up because no application provides a capability to show the contact yet.
 Let us change that.

 #### Step 13: Register a capability to show a contact in a view
+A view is a visual workbench element which the user can flexibile arrange in the view grid.
+Views are the principal elements to show data to the user.

 Open `manifest.json` and declare the new view capability as follows:

 ```javascript